Skip to cookie consent Skip to main content

 To learn more about COVID-19 vaccination at Mass General Brigham primary care offices, some specialty offices, and our mobile vans, please visit the Mass General Brigham COVID-19 section.
 There are also many places to get vaccinated in your community.

-Insurance and payment of your urgent care bill
+Insurance and payment of your bill

 When contacting your insurance, please be ready to provide member ID and plan information, found on your insurance card.
 For more information on how to read your insurance card, please visit the billing and insurance section of our website

-Mass General Brigham Urgent Care accepts most major insurance.
+We accept most major insurance.
 We also offer self-pay rates.
 View a list of accepted insurances

 For your convenience, we offer several ways you can pay your bill.
 Please visit our Insurance and Patient Tools section of our site for details.